The 8 Best Ways to Finance Home Improvements

 Another option is a home equity loan, also known as a second mortgage, where you borrow a lump sum against your home's equity and repay it over a fixed term.
 Lastly, you can consider selling your home and downsizing to release equity from the sale proceeds.

-It can be beneficial to go through your options with an adviser who can assess your eligibility, as well as any financial implications, and get you the best rates.
+It can be beneficial to go through your options with an adviser who can assess your eligibility and any financial implications and get you the best rates.

 Yes, you can get a home improvement loan after buying a house.
 These loans are available from various financial institutions and can be used to fund renovations, repairs, or upgrades on your property.